Checklist for administration of international staff

 To be eligible for a residence permit for studies, the student must have been admitted to full-time studies.
 Follow the Checklist for a certificate regarding a first-time permit for doctoral studies at the Swedish Migration Agency homepage.

 The employee/student should register at the Tax Agency if the stay in Sweden is planned to be longer than a year to get a Swedish personal identity.
-Students need to show up the European Health Insurance Card.
+Students need to show up the European Health Insurance Card and people with sufficient funds should have a S1 certificate.

 EU citizens who want to stay in Sweden for more than three months in order to, for example, work or study, no longer need to register their right of residence with the Swedish Migration Agency as of 1 May 2014.